 This report looks at the reasons homeowners complete outdoor remodeling projects, the value of taking on such projects, and the increased happiness experienced by homeowners once a project is completed.

-This 16-page paper from 2012 looks at how homeownership leads to positive social outcomes.
+This report looks at how homeownership leads to positive social outcomes.
 It examines not only the ownership of homes, but also the impact of stable housing.

 How is the housing market in your state affecting the local economy?
 These annual reports outline the total economic impact of real estate related industries on the state economy, as well as the expenditures that result from a single home sale, including aspects like home construction costs, real estate brokerage, mortgage lending and title insurance.
 Find out how much the real estate industry is affecting the gross state product for your area.

 These annual reports look at international business activity by state, including the number of foreigners arriving from various countries, homeownership rates, and top exports.